-The 29 best Sky Q tips and tricks
+The 29 best Sky Q tips and tricks for your TV | Stuff

-From box-set binges to bus-based streaming, the way we watch TV has changed a lot since the days when we only had three channels.
+From box-set binges to bus-based streaming, the way we watch TV has changed a lot since the days when we only had three channels and football scores were gloriously shown on Teletext.

-Sky has long been at the heart of this telly revolution, but Sky Q takes things to the next level: you can watch stuff across multiple devices, do so in and out of the home, record about a billion shows at once, and stream 4K movies in HDR.
+Sky has long been at the heart of this telly revolution, but Sky Q takes things to the next level: you can watch stuff across multiple devices, do so in and out of the home, record about a billion shows at once, enjoy integrated Netflix and stream 4K movies in HDR.

-All of this is great, but it does also make it a tad more complicated, particularly when Sky keeps ahead of the game by adding new features.
+All of this is great, but it does also make it a tad more complicated, particularly when Sky keeps ahead of the game by adding new features constantly – most recently the option of Sky Glass, a Sky-branded TV with built-in Sky Q.

-Want to make the most of it?
-Our tips and tricks will turn you into a streaming savant...
+Want to make the most of it all?
+Our Sky Q tips and tricks will turn you into a streaming guru in no time at all – get ready to boss your box like never before!

 1) Control your TV with your Sky remote